Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1-A4zqHdNKA.md

 # [June 8th, 2020 Livestream](../2020-06-08.md)
 ## Q&A: Will we have other maps?
 https://www.youtube.com/watch?v=1-A4zqHdNKA
-This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Will there be another map?](./yt-yR31iCrXx4w.md) [https://www.youtube.com/watch?v=yR31iCrXx4w](https://www.youtube.com/watch?v=yR31iCrXx4w)
+This question was possibly duplicated with a more recent answer: July 6th, 2021 Livestream Q&A: Do you plan on doing a new Map? [https://www.youtube.com/watch?v=ZfTLZTQMWU0](https://www.youtube.com/watch?v=ZfTLZTQMWU0)

 ### Topics